michaelcontento/circleci-matrix/README.md

 ## Installation

-Add circleci-matrix as a submodule to your project or you can just cricleci-martrix.sh to your project somewhere convenient.
+Add `circleci-matrix` as a submodule to your project or you can just copy `cricleci-martrix.sh` to your project somewhere convenient.

 ## Usage

-Then add your build matrix in a new file circle-matrix.yml or you can pass the name to circle-matrix.sh.
+Then add your build matrix to a new file `circle-matrix.yml`, which is the default name.
+If you wish to use another name you can pass the file name to `circle-matrix.sh` on the command line.
 ```
 env:
     - VERSION=5.0